TRUST-able

 7) Authenticity

 Flawless and perfect is 100% not credible.
 Being spontaneous, authentic, genuine definitely helps in transmitting a credible image.
 Speak like a real person, not as a professor.
-Write like your were speaking to a friend.
+Write like you were speaking to a friend.
 Avoid plural language (we vs you guys) and stick to “I and you”.

 .